Passwordless.ID is a public identity provider that can be used out-of-the-box, compatible with OAuth2 and OpenID.

 If you like it, share it!

-This was made with love, sweat and considerate thoughts.
-We strive to make the best possible authentication experience and are glad to hear any feedback.
+This was made with love, sweat, and thoughtfulness.
+We strive to provide the best authentication experience possible and welcome any feedback.

-If you like it too, talk about it to others!
+If you like it, tell others about it!
 Share it with someone!
-Every little act is of great help to make it succeed.
-Thank you!
+Every little act helps make it a success.
+Thank you very much!

-In the case you plan to write a blog article, a tutorial, some news or anything alike, we would be glad to hear from you.
-Perhaps we can feature it on our blog!
+If you are planning to write a blog article, tutorial, news or something similar, we would love to hear from you.
+Maybe we can publish it on our blog!